CANADIAN GRAND PRIX

-- Drivers will be required to complete a minimum of one mandatory pit-stop, unless weather conditions require the use of the "wet weather" compounds then drivers are not required to complete a pit-stop.
+- Drivers will be required to complete a minimum of one mandatory pit-stop.

-- Stewards will pay particular attention to driving standards, track limits, returning to the race track and pit-entry and exit.
+- Stewards will pay particular attention to driving standards, track limits and returning to the race track.

 - Drivers must complete 90% race distance to be classified in the race results.

 - For guidelines on safe retirement, refer to section 9.

 6. Lines/Bollards at Pit Entry & Pit Exit

 - In accordance with Regulation 3.6 (Pit-Stops), drivers must keep to the left of the solid white line at the pit exit when leaving the pits and stay to the left of it until it finishes after Turn 1.
 No part of any car leaving the pits may cross this line.

 - For safety reasons, drivers must stay to the left of the white line at the pit entry when entering the pits.

 - Drivers who are entering/exiting the pit lane must ensure that they do not impede cars currently on the circuit.

 - Drivers who intend to enter the pit-lane must move over to the left side of the circuit, giving sufficient notice to other drivers, particularly those following behind.